jotakaef/URLShortener/README.md

 I create a simple interface with a login page using JWT.
 The default user/password is admin/admin.

-The user has an interface to create the shortened URL in addition, the user can see all his shortened URL.
-When the user tries to use the Shortened URL he sees a redirection page that can both have a timer and the redirection event or an error message (URL not found/expired).
+The user has an interface to create the shortened URL he also can see all his shortened URL on the webpage.
+When the user tries to use the Shortened URL he sees a redirection page that can both have a timer/redirection event or an error message (URL not found/expired).

 ## Pre-requisites

 Install [Java JDK 8+](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html), and add the environment variable JAVA_HOME.

 Install the latest [Maven](https://maven.apache.org/download.cgi?Preferred=ftp://apache.cs.utah.edu/apache.org/).
-It is recommended to set your Maven folder on your Path.
+It is recommended to set your Maven/bin folder on your Path.

+Clone this repository.

-Install [PostgreSQL](https://www.postgresql.org/download/), the password for the user postgres should be "*123456*", next go to your installation folder/bin:
+Install [PostgreSQL](https://www.postgresql.org/download/), **the password for the user postgres should be "123456"**, next go to your PostgreSQL installation folder/bin (or use your preferred SQL Client):

 ```
+# Connect to the database
 psql -Upostgres -W
-#Enter the password "123456" and then create the new DB
+# Enter the password "123456" and then create the new DB
 CREATE DATABASE fvenuitiurl;
 ```